shobrook/rebound/README.md

 `$ rebound [file_name]`

-This will execute the file, catch any compiler errors, and prompt you to browse related Stack Overflow questions/answers.
+This will execute the file, pull the error message, and allow you to browse related Stack Overflow questions/answers without leaving the terminal.

+In other words, instead of calling, say, `$ node file.js`, call `$ rebound file.js` to get the same functionality

 __Supported file types:__ Python, Node.js, Ruby, and Java.

 ## Contributing

 Rebound is written in Python and built on Urwid.
-Beautiful Soup is used to scrape Stack Overflow content and subprocess is used to catch compiler errors.
+Beautiful Soup is used to scrape Stack Overflow content and subprocess for catching compiler errors.

 To make a contribution, fork the repo, make your changes and then submit a pull request.
-If you've discovered a bug or have a feature request, create an [issue](https://github.com/shobrook/rebound/issues/new) and tag it appropriately.
+If you've discovered a bug or have a feature request, create an [issue](https://github.com/shobrook/rebound/issues/new) and tag it appropriately :)

+I see this project becoming the go-to way to execute programs (replacing ...)

 ## Acknowledgements